smendoncabruna/smendoncabruna/README.md

 A bit more about me:

+# :computer: Staff Scientist, Quantum

+I currently work as a Staff Scientist in Quantum Technologies at CMC Microsystems (Canada).
+In my day to day work, I support industry and academic partners coming from different levels of contact with quantum computing.
+This encompasses helping with development of quantum algorithms for different applications, providing access to quantum computers, estimating computational resources and adding error mitigation and suppression techniques.
+I have worked with different software development kits such as Qiskit, Pennylane/Strawberry Fields, Pulser and Bloqade and across different areas of applications, such as healthcare, logistics, agriculture and arithmetic.

+Another component of my work as Staff Scientist involves the development and delivery of training in quantum technologies, ranging from undergraduate and graduate-level to non-technical audiences.
+I helped organize several workshops and hackathons on quantum algorithm tools and techniques.

 # :tornado: Research

 I have a Ph.D. in Physics from the University of São Paulo (Brazil), and I have also spent a period as guest research at the Center for Quantum Devices (QDev - University of Copenhagen, Denmark).
 My research focuseded on the theoretical physics of topological materials and their ability of supporting robust quantum computation.